 How to Write an Informal Letter

 Letter writing - is a very important element of communication, a personal part of experience.
-Each letter-writer has a distinctive way of writing, its own style of writing, its way of expressing thoughts, facts, etc.
+Each letter-writer has a distinctive way of writing, its own style of writing, its own way of expressing thoughts, facts, etc.

 Therefore certain skills must be acquired by practice, and details of writing must be carefully and systematically learnt, let us point out that it is very important not only for informal letter writting.